-Drinking it can cause adolescents and children to have adverse neurological developments, and it is not great for their hearts either, because of the high amount of caffeine, which can cause them to have seizures or develop heart conditions.
+Drinking it can cause adolescents and children to have adverse neurological developments, and it is not great for their hearts either, because of the high amount of caffeine.

 Their dental health may also suffer, as Monster contains a lot of sugar that is not good for their teeth.

 I address the issue of teenagers and energy drinks in this article which I recommend you check out.

 No, there is no proof that Monster causes cancer.

 However, the high amount of sugar in Monster can feed cancer cells, which is an undesirable outcome anyway.